davidmaamoaix/convex-opt/README.md

 # convex-opt
-My code for 10-725 Convex Optimization.
+My notes and code for 10-725 Convex Optimization.